Ashen2-1/MID360S_AI_MAPPING/README.md

 LiDAR scan matching
 IMU motion compensation
-coordinate-frame transformations
+Coordinate-frame transformations
-sensor calibration
+Sensor calibration
-drift reduction
+Drift reduction
-pose estimation
+Pose estimation
-loop closure
+Loop closure
 ROS 2 TF integration
 UAV Integration

-A parallel 5-inch FPV UAV platform has been assembled to build experience with real flight hardware, including:
+A parallel 5-inch FPV UAV platform has been assembled to build practical experience with real flight hardware, including:

 F4 flight controller
 45A ESC
-brushless motors
+Brushless motors
-FPV camera and video transmitter radio hardware power wiring and soldering
+FPV camera and video transmitter
+Radio hardware
+Power wiring and soldering
+Mechanical assembly and component integration

 The long-term goal is to integrate a lightweight version of the LiDAR–IMU perception stack with an aerial platform.